Song Ja: Personal life

-Song was born in 1936 in Daejeon, then known as Taiden.
-His family is part of the Eunjin Song bongwan.
+Song was born on 6 December 1936 in Daejeon, then known as Taiden.
+His family was part of the Eunjin Song bongwan.
 He graduated from Yonsei University in 1960 and received a scholarship from the U.S. to study at Washington University in St. Louis.
 He obtained U.S. permanent residence through adjustment of status in 1970.
-He is married and has two daughters.
+He was married and had two daughters.

+Song died on 22 August 2019.
+His funeral was held at Yonsei University.